jhvanderschee/hugocodex/content/en/posts/compress-all-images.md

 But there is another much more visible difference on retina displays.
 The larger image (2x 50% jpg) looks a lot better on screens with high pixel density (retina).
 Note that I doubled the resolution for a better comparison, making the retina image approximately 4x larger than it appears in real life.

 Below you will find an overview of all relevant options.
-Note that I left out the obvious 881.7kb weighing '2x 100% jpg' option.
-If you care about 'perfect' images, you should always compress the retina version.
-If I had to choose from the list below, I would choose the '2x 50% jpg' version.
+The conclusion is that if you care about 'perfect' images, you should always compress the retina version.
+If I had to choose from the list below, I would choose the '2x 50% jpg' version, because of its perfect non-retina appearance, its good retina appearance and its acceptable size.
 <br>

 |Compression|Size|@1x|@2x|